 Issues that arise after a patent’s issuance.

 Under 35 U.S.C. § 282, a patent “shall be presumed valid” after its issuance.
-However, the patent can still be invalidated through inter partes review.
+However, the patent can still be invalidated through examination process such as inter partes review or post grant review.

 Inter partes review and the Broadest reasonable interpretation standard.